kachurun/opfs-worker/README.md

     // Create and wrap the worker
     const worker = wrap(new OPFSWorker());

-    // Mount the file system
-    await worker.mount('/my-app');
+    // Optional: mount to a custom root directory await worker.mount('/my-app');

     // Use the file system